-The Fund returned 29.1% for the year (+5.6% for Q4), supported by strong equity markets.
-A low gold weighting materially detracted from relative performance over the year.
-The Fund has performed pleasingly since its inception.
+The Fund returned 25.0% for the year (0.6% for the quarter), supported by strong global and local equity markets and pleasing alpha offshore.
+A low gold weighting in the South African equity basket materially detracted from relative performance over the year.
+The Fund has performed well against its peer group over all meaningful time periods.